 What you’re doing by selecting a gift this way is showing that you thought about the process and the person who the gift is for – while also revealing what it is about the recipient that either attracts you or that you admire, and you’re looking to establish, or reinforce, a strong emotional connection.

-This advice is mostly for selecting chocolate for someone you’d like to get to know better, and it’s basically the inverse of the advice for buying for someone else.
+This advice is mostly for selecting chocolate for someone you’d like to get to know better.
+It’s basically the inverse of the advice for buying for someone you know.

-For example, growing up in Southern California, we would gift my mother a box of See’s Victoria English Toffee – a childhood favorite of hers from growing up in LA in the 1920s and 1930s – on Christmas Eve.
-If I were gifting chocolate to someone I wanted to get to know better I would definitely include a piece of toffee covered in dark chocolate and sprinkled with roasted almond pieces and tell a story about the ceremony around gifting the box, my mother unwrapping it, and then sharing the box around so everyone got a piece.
+For example, growing up in Southern California, my sisters and I would gift our mother a box of See’s Victoria English Toffee – a childhood favorite of hers from growing up in LA in the 1920s and 1930s – on Christmas Eve.
+If I were gifting chocolate to someone I wanted to get to know better I would definitely consider including a piece of toffee covered in dark chocolate and sprinkled with roasted almond pieces and tell a story about the ceremony around buying and gifting the box, my mother unwrapping it, and then sharing the box around so everyone got a piece.

 If the gift is for someone you are romantically involved with (or want to declare those intentions) – you simply cannot go wrong by selecting nicely decorated heart-shaped pieces with a filling flavored with passionfruit.
 Two – one for each of you.
 And you’ll find that a nice sparkling rosé or Prosecco is a tasty pairing.